 Applicants should demonstrate a record of organizational responsibility and professional achievement.
 Applicants’ records of academic achievement may include post-graduate degrees but there is no formal educational requirement beyond a bachelor’s degree.
 Applicants are not required to submit scores for the Graduate Record Exam.
 Where appropriate, applicants may be required to submit TOEFEL scores.

 Candidates are selected for the program based on what they will contribute to the peer learning community and their readiness to benefit from the program.
 The professional diversity of the cohort is a key benefit to the students.

 Please complete and submit the online application.
-The application fee of $200 US can be paid by credit card via the online application, or by check to Brown University mailed to 200 Dyer Street, Box T, Brown University, Providence, Rhode Island 02912 USA.
+The application fee of US $200 can be paid by credit card via the online application.

 As part of the online application you will need to prepare a personal statement that addresses why you want to pursue the Executive Master in Cybersecurity at Brown, what you hope to learn from the program, and how your participation will enrich the experience of others in the program (approximately 500 words).

 This critical challenge will become the focus of your independent study in the “Critical Challenge Project” course throughout the duration of the program.
 Describe a critical challenge related to your field and interests, drawing from your own experience and vision for the future.